googlefonts/how-to-hint-variable-fonts/README.md

 ## Positioning accents

 VTT Autohinter generates additional code for composite glyphs, to position accents for smaller font sizes and lower resolutions.
 The code used in the VTT Version 6.35 can cause problems in Variable fonts.
-All accented glyphs need to be carefully checked to make sure the the automatic code is correct.
+All accented glyphs need to be carefully checked to make sure the automatic code is correct.
 The following are some of the problems, and solutions.

 **Accent Positioning code**